For the past 40 years lead exposure and lead poisoning have been major health issues for bald eagles received by or admitted to our clinic.

 - In the last 24 years, over 500 eagles received or admitted to our clinic have either died or had to be euthanized due to lead poisoning.

-- Data on location of origin and seasonal timing of lead poisoning events in eagles clearly indicate that spent lead ammunition from both shotguns and rifles is the source of lead exposure.
+- Data on the location of origin and seasonal timing of lead poisoning events in eagles clearly indicate that spent lead ammunition from both shotguns and rifles is the source of lead exposure.

 Banning of lead ammunition for waterfowl hunting not enough